 Newtown HS Before

 The kids decided to use the school mascot as their hero.
 The bird is seen breaking through and overcoming obstacles.
-NOT ONE of the 18 kids who paricipated in this project had ever done any mural painting or gardening.
+NOT ONE of the 18 kids who participated in this project had ever done any mural painting or gardening.
 It is noteworthy that they continued the "garden" on this wall.
-At this point they have long since graduated.
+At this point, they have long since graduated.
 I hope they are doing well!

 Newton HS After

 A Math and Art Intersection.
 Paper mosaic made from colored paper after doing a series of calculations.
 Just a few of the 40 or so students that participated in this program outside of Hartford, CT

 Available for residencies.
 Day rates and multi-day projects that coincide with a teaching module such as history, math, science, or art.